asjadnaqvi/DiD/docs/code/06_twfe.md

 ## Adding more time periods

-Now that we are confortable with the 2x2 example, let's add more time periods.
+Now that we are comfortable with the 2x2 example, let's add more time periods.
 How about 10 per unit:

 ```r
 clear